 It's not fair I should be caught doing this.

-Uh this is uh this is not how you go about it.
+This is not how you go about it.

-You get rid of the law, uh, which may in fact be one of the intentions of this whole Senate bill.
+You get rid of the law, which may in fact be one of the intentions of this whole Senate bill.

-Now here's an example of see I told you so, an example of we set the talking points on this program.
+Now, here's an example of, see, I told you so, an example of we set the talking points on this program.

-And then I repeated that commentary on this program, outside of the morning drive time periods around the country where that commentary runs.
+And then I repeated that commentary on this program outside of the morning drive time periods around the country where that commentary runs.

-And basically, you can come here, but you don't get any, you don't get to vote, you don't get to buy prime property.
+And basically, you can come here, but you don't get any.

-You you can't protest, you can't get a meaningful geocache.
+You can't get a meaningful joke.

-You're just you basically you don't exist.
+You're just, basically, you don't exist.

 And I ended by saying, every law I just read to you is current law in Mexico regarding illegal immigrants.

-Even so, there were news organizations that printed the limbaugh laws or referred to them without issuing the final note that I made, meaning, hey, these are the laws of Mexico.
+Even so, there were news organizations that printed the Limbaugh laws or referred to them without issuing the final note that I made, meaning, hey, these are the laws of Mexico.

 Well, guess what we have now, folks?

-The Associated Press has run a story on the limbaugh laws, although they don't call it the limbaugh laws because they would have to credit me.
+The Associated Press has run a story. on the limbaugh laws, although they don't call it the limbaugh laws because they would have to credit me.

 If Arnold Schwarzenegger had migrated to Mexico instead of the United States, he could not be a governor.

-Even as Mexico presses the United States to grant unrestricted citizenship to millions of undocumented Mexican migrants.
+Even as Mexico presses the United States to grant unrestricted citizenship to millions of undocumented Mexican migrants, its officials at times calling U.S. policy xenophobic, Mexico places daunting limitations on anyone born outside its territory.

-In the United States, only two posts, the presidency and vice presidency are reserved for the native-born.
+In the United States, only two posts, the presidency and vice presidency, are reserved for the native-born.

 In Mexico, non-natives are banned from those and thousands of other jobs, even if they are legal naturalized citizens.